-With schools being closed all over the country, I wanted to pull together my 12 best gluten free recipes to make with your kids.
-I chose delicious both sweet and savory recipes that are kid-friendly with easy to follow instructions.
+Cooking and baking with your kids can be so much fun!
+I wanted to pull together my 12 best gluten free recipes to make with your kids.
+I chose easy, deliciously sweet, and savory recipes that are kid-friendly with easy-to-follow instructions.

 If you are feeling under the weather, my Grandma's Homemade Chicken Soup From Scratch recipe is a wonderful recipe we call Jewish Penicillin.